bsloan666/spectral_similarity/README.md

 python ./test_illuminant.py resources/emitters/generic_led_cool.json

-This will print a number representing the SSI error for the test spectrum provided as the program's first commandline argument
+This will print a number representing the SSI (0-100 scale) for the test spectrum provided as the program's first commandline argument

 The test is currently hard-wired to use ISO 7589 Tungsten as the reference illuminant.